-- We combine the treated white blood cells with the rest of your child’s blood cells and return them to his or her body through an IV line.
+- The treated white blood cells are combined with the rest of your child’s blood cells.
+The cells are then returned to his or her body through an IV line.

-- The treated blood cells stimulate your child’s immune system to fight graft vs. host disease.
+- The treated blood cells stimulate your child’s immune system to fight graft-versus-host disease.

-After this procedure, we discuss any precautions your child needs to take, such as avoiding sunlight for 24 hours.
-Your child may need more than one treatment to completely fight off graft vs. host disease.
+After this procedure has been completed, we will discuss any precautions your child needs to take, such as avoiding sunlight for 24 hours.
+Your child may need more than one treatment to completely fight off graft-versus-host disease.

 For more information, please call our coordinator at 202-476-1297.